 Preparing for and protecting our region from potentially damaging natural events, such as earthquakes, flooding and coastal erosion, is equally important.

-Through Hawke’s Bay Regional Investment Company, HBRC owns Napier Port – the region’s largest economic enabler.
+Through Hawke’s Bay Regional Investment Company, the Regional Council owns Napier Port – the region’s largest economic enabler.
 It enables 51% of the region’s Gross Regional Product and is associated with 27,000 full and part-time jobs.

 The Port is facing significant growth in cargo volumes and needs to develop its facilities to handle that growth on behalf of the region.
 Those developments, including a new container wharf and the replacement of the existing container wharf and supporting infrastructure, will likely cost around $275M over the next 10 years.